JasonMDev/rails-blog/README.md

 It is Basic Blog Web Application with the following features:
 - Able to create article entries.
 - Able to make comments on the articles.
+- It has a basic HTTP authentication to create, edit or delete post.

 Things you may want to cover: